 If you’re buying or selling mineral rights, you have to analyze the deed to determine who really owns the depth rights.
 In places like Texas, not only are surface rights bifurcated but also depth rights may be distributed among several parties.

 Whenever buying a property with a potential for minerals or one that already has proven reserves, it’s necessary that you determine how much depth you will get rights over.
-The seller may not have all depth rights, which means you only have mineral rights over a certain extent of depth.
+The seller may not have all these rights, which means you only have mineral rights over a certain extent of depth.

 A mineral rights and royalties company is better equipped at ascertaining these little but crucial details about the property.
-Knowing the exact depth rights can help the seller get the right value for their property.
+Knowing the exact rights can help the seller get the right value for their property.

 How Far Do Depth Rights Go?

 We have come a long way in mineral extraction from underground to know which minerals may be found at what depth.
 So mineral rights, in general, and these rights, in particular, depending on the minerals the buyer is looking for and the technology they plan on using.

 Generally, the depth for open-pit mining is 100 to 500 meters (up to 1640 feet).
 This depth can be used for surface mining to extract elements like nickel, copper, coal, and even uranium.